You can cancel your lease in the following situations:

 Reaching an Agreement With Your Landlord

 You can also cancel your lease legally by reaching an agreement with your landlord to cancel the lease.
-In this case, you don’t have to go through the three steps explained above.

 Make sure to put the agreement in writing and have your landlord sign it.
 The agreement should state the following things: